Classical Simulability from Operator Entanglement Scaling: Operator Entanglement and Matrix Product Operators

-\textit{LOE and MPOs.---} Consider an $N$-qudit spin-chain Hilbert space $\mc{H}$ of dimension $D=d^N$, and some Hermitian operator $O$ on this space.
-We take $O$ to be `normalized' and `bounded', by which we mean the Hilbert-Schmidt norm is given by $\| O \|_2=\sqrt{\tr[O^\dagger O]}=\sqrt{D}$ and that the spectral norm satisfies $\| X \|_{\infty} \leq 1$ respectively~\footnote{$\| X \|_p := \tr[|X|^p]^{1/p}$ refers to the Schatten $p$-norm of $X$, with $\| X \|_{\infty} $ equal to the largest singular value of $X$.}.
+Consider an $N$-qudit spin-chain Hilbert space $\mc{H}$ of dimension $D=d^N$, and some Hermitian operator $O$ on this space.
+We take $O$ to be `normalized' and `bounded', by which we mean the Hilbert-Schmidt norm is given by $\| O \|_2=\sqrt{\tr[O^\dagger O]}=\sqrt{D}$ and that the spectral norm satisfies $\| O \|_{\infty} \leq 1$ respectively\footnote{$\| O\|_p := \tr[|O|^p]^{1/p}$ refers to the Schatten $p$-norm of $O$, with $\| O \|_{\infty} $ equal to its largest singular value.}.
 In this case, $O$ is isomorphic to a pure state through the vectorization/normalization mapping, as shown in Eq.~\eqref{eq:choi} and Fig.~\ref{fig:main-results}.
 Using this mapping, the LOE R\'enyi entropies of $O$ across some spatial bipartition in (doubled) Hilbert space, $\mc{H}_A^{\ot 2} \otimes \mc{H}_{B}^{\ot 2}$, are defined as

 for $\alpha \geq 0$, and $\alpha=0,1,\infty $ defined through appropriate limits.
 We stress that the partial trace is over local sites of dimension $d^2$; see App.~\ref{ap:proofs}.

 Through Eq.~\eqref{eq:choi}, one can adapt standard many-body state techniques to operator space.
 Schmidt decomposition of $|O \rrangle$ allows us to truncate across a bipartition $\mc{H}=\mc{H}_A \otimes \mc{H}_B$, to obtain a rank $\chi$ approximation to $O$,